paws-r/paws/docs/credentials.md

 # Set profile

-You can store different settings under different profiles in the AWS shared credentials and config files.
+You can store different settings together under different profiles in the AWS shared credentials and config files.

 If you do not specify a profile to use, Paws will use the `default` profile.